themattinthehatt/behavenet/docs/source/adv_user_guide.multisession.rst

-The Musall dataset provided with the repo (see ``behavenet/example/00_data.ipynb``) contains autoencoders trained on two sessions individually, as well as a single autoencoder trained on both sessions as an example of this.
+The Musall dataset provided with the repo (see ``behavenet/example/00_data.ipynb``) contains autoencoders trained on two sessions individually, as well as a single autoencoder trained on both sessions as an example of this feature.

 .. _all_keyword: